soilysound/core2/css/less/layout/README.md

 ```
 * This built in function is limited to 2 columns to maintain compatibility with IE8 and 9
 * Swaps columns so 1:2 is 2:1
-* Will reorder the rows vertically if the columns are collapsed using `.grid--collapse-bp20` or `.grid--collapse-bp30`
+* Will also vertically if the columns are collapsed into rows using `.grid--collapse-bp20` or `.grid--collapse-bp30`
 * Row reordering does not work in IE8 and 9